 the flower that blooms to make the actual coconut.
 This is not the same palm tree species that produces "red palm oil" and is only distantly related to desert palm tree fruit or date palm.

 The group of yellow flower clusters, called the inflorescence, are at the very top of the Coco Nucifera palm tree.
 When the blossoms are mature, the nectar must be skillfully retrieved by climbing to the top of the coconut palm several times a day.
 The tapped sap, referred to as a "toddy", is slowly extracted over a period of time by tapping the end of a cut flower blossom stem.

-Coconut nectar is produced by slowly heating this sap between 105°F-250°F (or more depending on the company) for a period of time between 1 1/2 - 3 hours to thicken it into syrup.
-This process also causes the sap to deepen in color.
+Coconut nectar is produced by slowly heating this sap (toddy) up to temperatures of 250°F (121°C), or more depending on the company, for a period of time to thicken it into syrup.
+This process also causes the sap to turn a dark brown color.